Ayaan-Chudesara/Project_DodgyDave_StockAnalysis/README.md

 Google Gemini API Key:

-You need to obtain an API key from Google AI Studio, and provide it explicitly to the constant.
+You need to obtain an API key from *Google AI Studio*, and provide it explicitly to the constant.

 const apiKeyGemini = "";